Harriet Adams: Role in Nancy Drew series

 The extremely popular Nancy Drew books were the brainchild of Adams's father, who created the characters of a sixteen-year-old sleuth, her lawyer father, and their housekeeper.
 Later, Nancy's age was increased to eighteen to give her more independence.
 Adams came up with plot ideas and hired ghostwriters to flesh them out.
-The best-known books were written primarily by Mildred Wirt Benson, all published under the pseudonym Carolyn Keene.
+The best-known books were written primarily by Mildred Wirt Benson, though all were published under the pseudonym Carolyn Keene.
 Adams outlined a few in the Hardy Boys series, which were published under the pseudonym Franklin W. Dixon.
 Although Adams claimed to write all the Nancy Drew books entirely by herself during her lifetime, it is well established that Wirt and 28 other authors did the actual writing, following Adams's ideas and embellishing on them.
 Adams touched up the completed manuscripts.

 Personal life

 Harriet Stratemeyer was born in Newark, New Jersey, on December 12, 1892, the daughter of Edward Stratemeyer and Magdalena Van Camp.
 At a young age, Adams wanted to break free from being a "proper, young lady who should stay at home".
 She climbed trees, made friends with local boys, and loved books from an early age.
 Adams graduated from Wellesley College in 1914.
 Her father forbade her to work outside the estate, so she edited manuscripts at home.
 In 1915, she married Russell Vroom Adams, and raised four children, becoming involved in the family business only after her father's death.
 She resided in Maplewood, New Jersey, and in Pottersville, New Jersey, an area within Tewksbury Township.

 She lived in Pottersville at her estate, Bird Haven New Jersey and died of a heart attack while watching The Wizard of Oz for the first time.

 Adams was interred in the Stratemeyer crypt in Fairmount Cemetery in Newark.